DaveParillo/intermediate-cpp/_sources/front-matter/preface.rst

-   Undaunted, and armed with both an earlier Portuguese-French phrase book and a French-English dictionary, he managed to create a book that is generally incomprehensible.
+   Undaunted, and armed with both an earlier Portuguese-French phrase book and a French-English dictionary, he managed to create a book that is generally ridiculous.

-   He never intended to write a humor book, but that was the unintended result.
+   He never intended to write a humor book, but that was the result.
    Mark Twain is quoted as saying:[1]_

       Nobody can add to the absurdity of this book,